A sculpture in front of a colorful sunset on Davidson's Campus

 Fred and Janie Deese

-On Thursday, the college will dedicate a memorial in their honor.
-With These Hands: A Memorial to the Enslaved and Exploited will serve as a place to remember and reflect upon those whose labor helped build the college and serve its students and faculty.
+On Thursday, hundreds of people gathered between buildings built from bricks bearing the thumbprints of enslaved laborers for a ceremony dedicating a new memorial in their honor.
+With These Hands: A Memorial to the Enslaved and Exploited serves as a place to remember and reflect upon those whose labor helped build the college and serve its students and faculty.

-Thomas will be among the speakers at the ceremony and highlights an artist’s talk Thursday night.
-Best-selling author and poet Clint Smith, a 2010 alumnus of Davidson, will deliver the college’s annual Reynolds Lecture Wednesday night, and, on Thursday, recite the poem he wrote for the dedication.
+Thomas was among the speakers at the ceremony and highlighted an artist’s talk Thursday night.
+Best-selling author and poet Clint Smith, a 2010 alumnus of Davidson, delivered the college’s annual Reynolds Lecture Wednesday night, and, on Thursday, recited the poem he wrote for the dedication.

-“People were mistreated, they were paid unfairly; it’s been a lot,” said Ruby Houston, a retired educator, administrator and community leader.
-Her family members who worked at the college include her now 100-year-old mother, Bernice.
+“People were mistreated, they were paid unfairly; it’s been a lot,” she said.
+Her many family members who worked at the college include her now 100-year-old mother, Bernice.
 “It gives me hope that we’re finally acknowledging what our reality was during those times.”

 Davidson is adding to its history.
 The college is recognizing those who helped build the campus — a central role in its founding — who were left out of that history, bringing these community members from across the centuries into its narrative timeline, President Doug Hicks ’90 said.